ttscoff/popclipextensions/README.md

 Hold Option to also open a new email compose window for each matched address.
 This feature does not require edit capability in the current field.

+### Increment Templated

+PopClip extension to increment and repeat templated text.
+See the extension README for details.

 ### Markdown to Mindmap

 Takes a selection of plain text containing markdown headlines, list items and paragraphs and converts it into a format ready for pasting into a mind mapping application (such as MindNode, MindManager or MindMeister) as separate nodes/topics.